krml94/Trends_BigData_Group17/README.md

 Three columns are inclulded in our dataset, the first column is the Timestamp, with unit be 1 hour, from 1/1/2014 1:00 AM to 1/1/2015 12:00 AM, the second clumn is the electricity usage in that hour, the third column is the household number, the total nuumber of households is 370.

-The link of our [tried dataset:](docs.aws.amazon.com/zh_cn/forecast/latest/dg/sample/electricityusagedata.zip)
+The link of our tried dataset: [docs.aws.amazon.com/zh_cn/forecast/latest/dg/sample/electricityusagedata.zip](https://docs.aws.amazon.con/zh_cn/forecast/latest/dg/samples/electricityusagedata.zip)

 ## Video
 Link to our presentation introduction Video - https://youtu.be/VUiDEhUMl3c